 Industrial governance should be implemented in accordance with the best practices of the IEC 62443 standard.
 The first step in establishing governance is the development and implementation of a specific security policy for the area of automation.
 The Automation Security Policy is an instrument designed to establish rules for the proper use, control and protection of the automation environment and the assets that make up this environment, preserving its availability, integrity and confidentiality, and ensuring the continuity and competitiveness of the business.

 Composed of a set of documents with standards and technical guidelines for industrial automation security that deal with the strategic aspects of the organization and its policy on key issues for governance, the policy details security controls for key items such as edge security, in industrial network protection, in data security, or combat malware and education of users on cyber security.
 The policy should be aligned with the company's strategic planning and in accordance with current standards and best practices, such as IEC 62443 and NIST 800-82.
 TI Safe consultants understand that each customer has its needs, unique characteristics, so each policy is developed together with those responsible for the automation plant in order to keep in line with the company's vision.

 TI Safe is a provider of managed security services focused on industry-proven industrial environments, with current contracts with major Brazilian critical infrastructure companies.

-These services are provided through the ICS-SOC, Critical Infrastructure Cyber Security Operations Center, which operates 24x7x365 and has state-of-the-art features, technology and processes for managing, preventing, detecting and responding to network incidents that can not stop.
+These services are delivered through ICS-SOC®, Critical Infrastructure Cyber Security Operations Center that operates 24x7x365 and features state-of-the-art network resources, technology and processes for non-stop network incident management, prevention, detection and response. .

 ICS-SOC® TI Safe Photo

-The TI Safe ICS-SOC provides five levels of managed services with cumulative capabilities, divided into two main categories, Monitoring and Management (1 and 2 levels) and Industrial Intelligence (3, 4 and 5 levels).
+TI Safe's ICS-SOC® offers five levels of managed services with cumulative capabilities, divided into two main categories, Monitoring and Management (1 and 2 levels) and Industrial Intelligence (3, 4 and 5 levels).

-Figure: Levels of services offered by TI Safe ICS-SOC
+Figure: Levels of Services Provided by TI Safe ICS-SOC®

 MONITORING & MANAGEMENT